Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 A cannabis deficiency is seen when the cannabis plant is unable to access a key nutrient or mineral essential for healthy growth.
 Even if your plants have a relatively healthy diet/feed, the absence of a single essential nutrient can have profound effects.
 This can have a severe impact on yield and/or quality.
 In the worst cases, a cannabis deficiency can threaten the survival of your plant.

 Fortunately for weed growers, the cannabis plant can communicate many of the common deficiencies and issues to us.
 That’s assuming we know what to look for and how to interpret the signs.
-Visual clues from the leaves and general plant appearance can convey a lot of useful information to the experienced cultivator.
+Visual clues from the leaves and general plant appearance can convey helpful information to the experienced cultivator.
 Read on to find out more.

 Nutrients and pH levels for cannabis